The Art of Silent Observation: Decoding Milo’s Sensory World in a Busy Classroom

 Milo was back in his favorite corner, his small frame hunched over a yellow school bus.
 To a casual observer, he was simply "obsessed" with wheels.
 But as I sat three feet away, notebook in hand, I practiced what I call "Deep Observation."
 I wasn't just looking at *what* he was doing; I was looking at *how* and *when* he was doing it.

-To be honest, it was heartbreaking to realize how much effort he was putting into staying calm.
+To be honest, it was heartbreaking to realize how much emotional effort he was putting into staying calm.
 The spinning wasn't a "distraction"—it was his shield.
 He was using the predictable, rhythmic motion of the wheel to block out the unpredictable chaos of the environment.
-In that moment, I understood: Milo wasn't being difficult; he was being brave in a world that felt too loud.
+In that moment, I understood: Milo wasn't being difficult; he was being incredibly brave in a world that felt too loud.

 [Psychological Analysis] Decoding the Sensory "Why"